EleniNtz13/Public-Library-Internship-Sparta/week-03/week-03-report.md

 ⚠️ **Warning**
 Any modification to the model requires new migrations.

+Special care is taken to:
+- Allow nullable fields (`null=True`, `blank=True`)
+- Support real-world incomplete data
+- Ensure compatibility with imported Excel values

 ---

-### 5️⃣ Database Migrations 🔄
+### 5. 🔄 Database Migration

+After defining the data model, Django migrations are created and applied.
 Migrations synchronize Django models with PostgreSQL tables.
+This step generates the actual database table inside PostgreSQL.

 Purpose:
 - Create database tables